hphelion/documentation/commercial/GA1/commercial.install-GA-envars.md

 	Then the FLOATING_START, FLOATING_END, and FLOATING_CIDR cannot be anything in the form of 10.x.y.z.
 The address range of the default private network is defined by the variable OVERCLOUD_FIXED_RANGE_CIDR.

-OVERCLOUD_VIRTUAL_INTERFACE - Use this variable to set the interface that the Overcloud virtual IP (used for accessing API services) will be assigned to.
+`OVERCLOUD_VIRTUAL_INTERFACE` - Use this variable to set the interface that the overcloud virtual IP (used for accessing API services) will be assigned to.
 This is required and the interface must exist on the two overcloud controller nodes and the overcloud management controller node.

 	$ export OVERCLOUD_VIRTUAL_INTERFACE=eth0